 How to Make the Best Olive Oil Dip for Bread

-Not only is this bread dipping oil one of the tastiest appetizers you’ll ever make, but it’s also one of the easiest, too!
-Here’s what to do:
+Get ready for a double win – not only is this bread dipping oil one of the tastiest appetizers you’ll ever make, but it’s also one of the easiest, too!
+Here’s your foolproof guide on what to do:

 - Combine.
 Add all the ingredients to a large, shallow bowl, and carefully whisk to combine.